Create configuration items for Windows 10 or later devices

-Use the Configuration Manager Windows 10 configuration item to manage settings for Windows 10 computers that are managed by the Configuration Manager client.
+Use the Configuration Manager Windows 10 or later configuration item to manage settings for Windows 10 or later computers that are managed by the Configuration Manager client.

-In this release, if you created a Password setting as part of a configuration item of the type Windows 10 (for a device managed with the Configuration Manager client), be aware of the following problem.
-If the setting doesn't already exist, or hasn't been configured on the Windows 10 device, it will incorrectly evaluate as compliant.
+In this release, if you created a Password setting as part of a configuration item of the type Windows 10 or later (for a device managed with the Configuration Manager client), be aware of the following problem.
+If the setting doesn't already exist, or hasn't been configured on the Windows 10 or later device, it will incorrectly evaluate as compliant.

 In the Configuration Manager console, select Assets and Compliance.